nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * Every statement in a case block must belong to a case or to the default label.
 * No two case labels with same value (even if one is defined with a final var and other with constant expr)
-* Can you use vars inside case labels ?? - Yes, if compile-time constants (ie final vars).
-Empty switch block is valid ? - Yes
+* Can you use vars as case labels ?? - Yes, if compile-time constants (ie final vars).
+Empty switch block is valid ? - With {}, yes
 * `switch (season) { case WINTER: ...` OK
 * `switch (season) { case Season.WINTER: ...` DOESNT COMPILE, `switch (season) { case 0: ...` DOESNT COMPILE EITHER